 [Section 211A inserted by No. 35 of 2012 s.
 6.]

-211. A person unable to write may make his mark
+211. Person unable to write may make mark etc.

 (1) Any person required by this Act to sign his name may, on satisfying an attesting witness that he is unable to write, make his distinguishing mark, which shall be witnessed by the attesting witness and his distinguishing mark when so witnessed, shall, for the purposes of this Act, be deemed to be the personal signature of that person.